 What you’ll need to do before scaling SEO

 Enterprise SEO is about setting up the right processes and systems to increase your output efficiently.
 It’s about setting up templates and automation.
-It’s about making sure key stakeholders and departments are integrated into your plan.
+It’s about making sure key stakeholders and departments are integrated into your digital marketing plan.

 To effectively scale SEO at a large enterprise, you’ll need access to an appropriate budget.
 That means you need executive buy-in.

 You should also be ready to work with other departments beyond marketing.
 It may be necessary to coordinate with web development, product management, and customer support to ensure everyone is working towards the same goal.
 If you’re struggling with department integration, read our post about integrated marketing.

 Have you ever heard the joke, “How do you eat an elephant?”

 The punchline is “One bite at a time.”
 Eating the elephant one bite at a time has become a popular metaphor in business, meaning you should break up impossible tasks into manageable chunks.

 Well, enterprise SEO is a little different.
 You’re not trying to eat the elephant one bite at a time.
 You’re coordinating a feast.
 It’s your job to find the people, systems, and strategies to get that elephant off the plate as quickly and thoroughly as possible.
 When we’re talking about SEO for ecommerce product pages that number in the thousands, one bite at a time simply won’t make a dent.